ryankim0709/RecyBuddy/README.md

+# Update!
+**RecyBuddy has been sent for review!
+RecyBuddy will soon be available on the App Store!** :heart_eyes:

 #  RecyBuddy is an open-source <img src="/photos/homeBold.png" width = 35 height = 35>
 While developing RecyBuddy using react-native, there were many challenges such as get getting the **camera** and **audio** functions to work.
 React Native has been updated numerous times which make finding valid resources extremely difficult.
 I wanted to make the RecyBuddy code to be an **open-source**